crossplane/docs/content/master/concepts/composite-resources.md

 ## Composite resource labels

-Crossplane adds labels to composite resources to indicates their relationship to other Crossplane components.
+Crossplane adds labels to composite resources to show their relationship to other Crossplane components.

 ### Composite label